sathishsekarss/SpringBoot/README.md

 Application properties in spring stores all the configuration related to the spring application.
 Such as database connection string, static variables, location of files etc.

 Application properties file can be in .yaml file, .properties file or even .xml file.

+## JDBC-Template
+JDBC Template is used to read write in Database.
+We have to pass the query to the methods to create/modify the database.